gofetch-by-goaddon/wizard-at-goexplore/README.md

-# wizard-at-goexplore
+# interface-at-goexplore
-Everything you need to onboard webshops through Goexplore.
+The interface that enables you to interact with online shops through Gofetch on Goexplore.